 The Borderlands first published by FilmDivider

-The cocky audiovisual technican Gray (Robin Hill), has asked a local villager for directions to the parish church where he has work to do, and received only gormless silence in return.
-“Have a cracking day, mate”, comes back Gray, “Good luck with Edward Woodward!”
+“Have a cracking day, mate”, says cocky audiovisual technican Gray (Robin Hill), after his request to a local villager for directions to the parish church has been met with only a gormless silence.
+“Good luck with Edward Woodward!”

 It is an early, self-conscious hint that The Borderlands is conjuring the spirit of Robin Hardy‘s Woodward-starring The Wicker Man, which also features smalltown conspiracy and heathen heterodoxy.
 Meanwhile, the opening sequence of The Borderlands, in which Catholic investigator Deacon (Gordon Kennedy), is shown looking into an unexplained incident abroad – in this case in Belem, Brazil – has pointed instead to the structure of another 1973 picture: William Friedkin‘s The Exorcist.